August 28, 2024 by Marko Dinic

 Enterprise Information Archiving (EIA) technology can support the covered entities’ HIPAA compliance efforts in several ways.

-Most covered entities already use automated technology solutions to capture, store and protect email communication and ensure this important aspect of HIPAA compliance.
+Most covered entities already use automated technology solutions to capture, store, and protect electronic communication and ensure this important aspect of HIPAA compliance.

-Your archived content is stored on an archiving appliance that’s completely under your control or in a geo-fenced cloud app with all the security and protection measures.
-The archived files are the copies of your original messages that are indexed and stored with comprehensive metadata, while being fully searchable and retrievable.
-All security features like password protection, two-factor authentication, encryption and redaction are available.
+Your archived content is stored on an archiving appliance completely under your control or in a geo-fenced cloud app with all the security and protection measures.
+The archived files are the copies of your original messages that are indexed and stored with comprehensive metadata while being fully searchable and retrievable.
+All security features like password protection, two-factor authentication, encryption, and redaction are available.

-This means that employees can delete their emails, mobile messages and call records from their personal devices, and by doing so, prevent inadvertent data breaches.
-Meanwhile, a valid copy of all communication will still be stored in your archive, ready to be retrieved for compliance, ediscovery or audit purposes.
+This means that employees can delete their emails, text messages, and call records from their personal devices and, by doing so, prevent inadvertent data breaches.
+Meanwhile, a valid copy of all communication will still be stored in your archive, ready to be retrieved for compliance, ediscovery, or audit purposes.

-Email, social media and text message archiving solutions have access controls and ensure that only authorized personnel can gain access to sensitive patient information.
+Email, social media, and text message archiving solutions have access controls and ensure that only authorized personnel can access sensitive patient information.

 Mobiles can’t be banned from hospitals.
 What you can do to control their use is to ensure your hospital staff use them in line with your HIPAA policies and acquire a proper technological compliance solution.